Abdülhamit Bilici: Career

-Starting his career at Zaman as a correspondent, Bilici worked as an editor at Aksiyon. between 1995–1997, as foreign news editor at Zaman between 1998–2001, as general editor at Zaman Daily between 2002–2008 and as general director of Cihan News Agency and as the editor-in-chief of the newspaper Zaman Newspaper.
+He started his career at Zaman as a correspondent, Bilici worked as an editor at Aksiyon in 1995–1997.
+In 1998–2001, he was a foreign news editor at Zaman.
+In 2002–2008, he was the general editor at Zaman Daily and the general director of Cihan News Agency and the editor-in-chief of the newspaper Zaman Newspaper.
 He is a columnist for Zaman and Today's Zaman dailies.
 He writes mainly on Turkish foreign policy and world politics.
 He is a frequent speaker on local and international television programs.
 Bilici is the editor of the book "Why Turkey?", which features different perspectives on Turkey-European Union relations.